Fodor's Expert Review Iglesia de la Tercera Orden de Jesús

 Just north of Parque Hidalgo is one of Mérida's oldest buildings and the first Jesuit church in the Yucatán.
-It was built in 1618 from the limestone blocks of a dismantled Mayan temple, and faint outlines of ancient carvings are still visible on the west wall.
+It was built in 1618 from the limestone blocks of a dismantled Maya temple, and faint outlines of ancient carvings are still visible on the west wall.
 Although a favorite place for society weddings due to its antiquity, the church interior is not ornate.

 The former convent rooms in the rear of the building now host the Pinoteca Juan Gamboa Guzmán, a small but interesting art collection.
 The most engaging pieces here are the striking bronze sculptures of indigenous Maya crafted by celebrated 20th-century sculptor Enrique Gottdiener Soto.
 On the second floor are about 20 forgettable oil paintings—mostly of past civic officials.